zbt-bit/C2G2_APEX_SourceCode/README.md

      - overview.html

 🚀 How to Set Up and Run the Application
 1. Prerequisites: You must have Python 3 installed and the following libraries available.
-We recommend using your Anaconda Prompt or terminal:
+We recommend using your Anaconda Prompt:
 - Bash:
 - pip install flask pandas scikit-learn joblib
 2. Training the Model (If necessary)The AI decision logic relies on the model file (street_lamp_model.joblib).